-- First offense: First-time offenders face up to 90 days in jail, fines between $300 and $1000, and enrollment in an alcohol intervention program.
+First-time offenders face up to 90 days in jail, fines between $300 and $1000, and enrollment in an alcohol intervention program.
 Offenders with BAC levels above .20 percent must be incarcerated for a minimum of 10 days, those with BAC above .25 percent face a mandatory 15 days in jail, and drivers with a BAC over .30 percent must serve a minimum of 20 days.

-- Second offense: A second DUI conviction within 15 years of the first offense will result in fines between $2500 and $5000 and mandatory incarceration starting at 10 days, depending on BAC measurement.
+A second DUI conviction within 15 years of the first offense will result in fines between $2500 and $5000 and mandatory incarceration starting at 10 days, depending on BAC measurement.
 Community service may also be ordered.

-- Third offense: Judges may consider any DUIs in the past 15 years when determining appropriate punishments for subsequent offenses.
+Judges may consider any DUIs in the past 15 years when determining appropriate punishments for subsequent offenses.
 Third offenses may carry penalties of a two-year license suspension, a $2,000 to $10,000 fine, and a year in jail.

 Penalties for Cab Drivers and Commercial Vehicle Operators

 Drivers who operate vehicles as part of their employment may be arrested for drunk driving if they have a BAC of .04 percent or above.
 Intoxicated drivers of taxicabs, delivery trucks, city buses, or school buses can be sentenced to 180 days in jail, pay up to $1,000 fines, face a six-month license revocation, and serve a mandatory minimum of five days in jail.

 Washington, D.C. has some of the strictest laws in the U.S. to discourage underage drinking.
 Persons under the age of 21 can be charged with DWI if they are pulled over with a BAC of anything over .00 percent in their breath, blood, or urine.
 Minors may face additional penalties if they: